ligurio/elle-cli/README.md

 {:type :ok,     :f :add, :value [0 2], :process 0, :time 11209256522, :index 5}
 ```

+Beware, `set` and `set-ful ` have a different computational
+complexities.
+The `set-full` checker is a lot more expensive, but
+gives you precise bounds on latencies and stability of records
+over time, whereas `set` assumes a single read at the end of the
+test.

 ### set-full

 A Jepsen's checker for a set histories.
 It is a more rigorous set analysis.
 We